 20th, April, 2021

-ATDC specialises in the creation of analytical tools to battle the challenges of climate change and sustainability.
+ATDC specialises in the creation of analytical tools to asist practitioners in their battle to face the challenges of climate change and sustainability.

 In December 2020, as a result of the decade long Decision Analysis Initiative (DAI 2010-2020), the SDGToolkit was designed and implemented.
 This system is a completely new approach to the design, implementation and evaluation of projects undertaken to support Agenda 2030 Sustainable Development Goals.
 The driver of the change has been evolving and new recommendations from the OQSI (Open Quality Standards Initiative) dedicated to project cycle and portfolio management quality and effectiveness.

-This combines a due diligence design procedures within which the procedures are supported by analytical tools (ATs) to determine the required information in each procedural step.
+This combines a horizontal due diligence design procedure (3DP) within which the procedures are supported by analytical tools (ATs) providing domain-specific vertical analyses to determine the required information in each procedural step.

-Since the 1960s written project cycles guidelines hve not been accompanied by appropriate ATs.
-As a result design information remained sparse and often assumptions untested leading in many cases to project failures.
+Since the 1960s written project cycle guidelines have not been accompanied by appropriate ATs.
+Without project design teams having access to the approriate tools, design information has remained sparse and fragmented and often assumptions remained unevaluated or tested leading, in many cases, to project failures.

-The DAI 2010-2020 identified over 232 potential ATs and SEEL, based on over 30 years experience in this field, designed and implemented over 60.
-This work is a combination of decision analysis modeling, mathematical logic and digital intelligence (AI) and it requires a degree of specialization as well as applications domain expertise.
-In order to maintain the production of ATs for SDGToolkit, SEEL now has a specialised unit the Analytica Tool Development Centre (ATDC) where leading-edge expertise continues to be accumulated helping improve AT quality and work contributing to SDGs.
+The DAI 2010-2020 identified over 232 potential ATs and SEEL, based on over 30 years experience in the field of decision analysis and digital intelligence systems, has designed and implemented over 80.
+This work continues as a combination of decision analysis modeling, mathematical logic and digital intelligence (AI) and it requires a degree of specialization in cloud technologies combined with applications domain expertise.

 1 SEEL has over 30 years experience in applying Systems Engineering Economics.
 This is a method of identifying solutions to any problems based on the construction of decision analysis models to analyse solution options based on quantitative simulation, sensitivity analyses and optimization techniques according to criteria of quality of information management, resource costs, unit costs, margins, effectiveness, efficiency, resilience and sustainability.